abpframework/abp/docs/en/Community-Articles/2020-09-28-Using-DevExtremeAngularComponents-With-The-ABP-Framework/Using-DevExtremeAngularComponents-With-The-ABP-Framework.md

 Since, we did not specify any columns, `dx-data-grid` displayed every column avaliable.
 Let's pick some columns to make it more readable.

-Change `dev-extreme.component.html` to the following
+Change `dev-extreme.component.html` to the following:

 ```html
 <ng-container *ngIf="service.users$ | async as users">